honeytrap/docs.honeytrap.io/honeytrap-pot.md

 Installation Honeytrap-POT
 ------------
 The honeytrap-POT component can be installed with an Ansible script.
-Checkout the Ansible scripts and install ansible first
+Install Ansible on the host you want to run honeytrap-POT.
+After this checkout the Ansible scripts and run the anansi.yml playbook:

     apt-get install git ansible
     git clone https://github.com/honeytrap/docs-honeytrap-io.git